As amended through November 28, 2016

 (the chair to be elected each year by the committee from within its membership)

-188.8.131.52.1 Make recommendations to the Arts and Sciences Faculty regarding policies which affect the professional life of the Faculty, including but not limited topromotion and tenure, research support, sabbatical and other leave, professional development, conditions of employment, teaching loads, and university rewards and remuneration.
+22.214.171.124.1 Make recommendations to the Arts and Sciences Faculty regarding policies which affect the professional life of the Faculty, including but not limited to promotion and tenure, research support, sabbatical and other leave, professional development, conditions of employment, teaching loads, and university rewards and remuneration.

-184.108.40.206.2 Approve promotion and tenure procedures established by and for departments in the College.
-Following approval by the Faculty Affairs Committee, departmental promotion and tenure procedure documents shall be ratified at the next Regular Meeting of the Arts and Sciences Faculty or the Arts and Sciences Council, or by mail ballot to the Voting Faculty.
+188.8.131.52.3 Following approval by the Faculty Affairs Committee, departmental promotion and tenure procedure documents shall be ratified at the next Regular Meeting of the Arts and Sciences Faculty or the Arts and Sciences Council, or by ballot to the Voting Faculty.

-220.127.116.11.3 Provide feedback on promotion and tenure criteria established by and for departments in the College.
+184.108.40.206.4 Provide feedback on and approve promotion and tenure criteria established by and for departments in the College so that they are in compliance with Senate documents.
+The review by the College must focus on:

 (the chair to be elected each year from within the committee membership)